IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ###### 2:4.Y2.4.1.3.1 Display of Attributes in DiagnosticReport

 The Display shall be capable of presenting the attributes in the IMR DiagnosticReport Resource and referenced resources as defined in Store Multimedia Report [RAD-Y1] [Table 2:4.Y1.4.1.2-1](RAD-Y1.html#24y141221-mapping-of-attributes-in-a-diagnostic-report).
-TO DO: If the [RAD-Y1] branch is merged, this reference will change.

 ###### 2:4.Y2.4.1.3.2 Display of Observation